I must disagree with Kevin Bacon. I think it was his high point.

 Great Suspense: It has that sort of creepy "something is coming" pall that hangs over the beginning scenes of all good suspense movies.
-In the beginning we somethings see things from the monster's view as it scopes out its prey.
+In the beginning we sometimes see things from the monster's view as it scopes out its prey.
 Plenty of near-misses with the monsters.
 Plenty of surprises.
 Keeps you comfortably close to the edge of your seat.
-Even if you've already seen if half a dozen times.
+Even if you've already seen if half-a-dozen times.

 Anyway, I think "Tremors" is one of the great unsung movies of our time, and for those out there who are of the same persuasion, or for those who will now take the initiative to see "Tremors" for the first time, I've listed below a few questions for discussion.
 Perhaps some of you out there can come up with a few more.